hussainabdillah/hussainabdillah/README.md

 # 👋 Hello there, I'm Hussain Abdillah

 <p>
 I'm third year Informatics student at Muhammadiyah University of Surakarta.
 I also part of Mobile Development cohort at Bangkit Academy 2023.
 I'm currently learning Kotlin and React Framework for working on upcoming projects.
-Hope you guys can contribute and give feedback to my repo. </p> <br>
+Hope you guys can contribute and give feedback to my repo. </p>

 ### 📈 GitHub Stats